ohMorrissey/sepiida-II/README.md

 bash $(installfile).txt
 ```

-for example, to install ubuntu-desktop and ros melodic only
+for example, to install ubuntu-desktop and ros melodic only.
 ```
 bash Install-ros-bare.txt
 ```
+This took around 45 minutes to complete.